1312359/rails-facebook-connect/README.md

 And run `rake db:migrate` to run this migration

-Then add the magic `find_for_facebook_oauth` class method user in the callbacks controller.
+Then add the `find_for_facebook_oauth` in your user model.
+This is the one we call in the facebook action of our callbacks controller.
 This method will retrieve all user's infos from fb callbacks.

 ```ruby
 def self.find_for_facebook_oauth(auth)